Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Introduction

-More specifically, Majda et al.~(2019) developed the seminal statistical mechanics framework \cite{Majda2019} to help explain the surprising experimental observations made by Bolles et al.~(2019) on anomalous waves induced by an abrupt depth change \cite{Bolles2019}.
+In particular, Majda et al.~(2019) \cite{Majda2019} created a statistical mechanics framework to help explain the experimental observations made by Bolles et al.~(2019) \cite{Bolles2019}.
 The framework is based on statistical and dynamical analysis of the truncated Korteweg-de Vries (TKdV) equations, with exploitation of the Hamiltonian structure to construct a particular invariant measure that is consistent with physical constraints.
-The invariant measure corresponds to a {\em mixed} Gibbs ensemble that is macrocanonical in Hamiltonian and microcanonical in energy \cite{Abramov2003, Majda2019, MooreJNS2020}.
-The latter condition avoids the far-field divergence of the Hamiltonian, as first recognized by Abromov et al.~(2003) for the truncated Burgers-Hopf system \cite{Abramov2003}.
-As reported in \cite{Majda2019, MajdaQi2019, MooreJNS2020}, this model accurately predicts the anomalous behavior observed in experiments, including the heightened skewness of the outgoing wave-field, elevated levels of extreme events and intermittency, the amplification of high frequencies in the spectrum, and even the detailed shape of the outgoing surface-displacement distribution.
-Other studies have demonstrated the ability to predict these, and related, extreme events through machine learning or stochastic parameterization \cite{Machine2019, Guth2019, Chen2020}
+The invariant measure corresponds to a {\em mixed} Gibbs ensemble that is macrocanonical in Hamiltonian and {\em microcanonical in energy} \cite{Abramov2003, Majda2019, MooreJNS2020} (see Eq.~\eqref{Gibbs1} of the current paper).
+The latter condition mitigates the far-field, sign-indefinite divergence of the Hamiltonian, as recognized by Abromov et al.~(2003) \cite{Abramov2003} for the truncated Burgers-Hopf system.
+As reported in \cite{Majda2019, MajdaQi2019, MooreJNS2020}, the TKdV model accurately predicts the anomalous behavior observed in experiments, including the heightened skewness of the outgoing wave-field, elevated levels of extreme events and intermittency, the amplification of high frequencies in the spectrum, and even the detailed shape of the outgoing surface-displacement distribution.
+Other studies have demonstrated the ability to predict these, and related, extreme events through machine learning or stochastic parameterization \cite{Machine2019, Guth2019, Chen2020}.

+The above studies provide ample numerical evidence for the creation of anomalous wave statistics within the TKdV framework \cite{Majda2019, MajdaQi2019, MooreJNS2020} and offer a relatively transparent statistical description in terms of the system's Hamiltonian, which is a macrostate quantity.